module:api/ws

 - Description:

-Send a message to all websockets inside an api process that match the criteria from the options
+Send a message to all WebSockets inside an api process that match the criteria from the options

 - Source: